fbpx

 2. High Fructose Corn Syrup

 High fructose corn syrup is high in FODMAPs due to its fructose content.
-You will find it in processed foods like fizzy drinks, sweets, cakes, biscuits etc. You should avoided HFCS when you’re on the low FODMAP diet.
+You will find it in processed foods like fizzy drinks, sweets, cakes, biscuits etc. You should avoid HFCS when you’re on the low FODMAP diet when it’s listed as a large ingredient in a product.

 3. Agave Syrup